syncfusion-content/ej2-angular-docs/ej2-angular/grid/editing/persisting-data-in-server.md

 ## OData v4 Adaptor

-The [ODataV4Adaptor](https://ej2.syncfusion.com/angular/documentation/data/adaptors#odatav4-adaptor) in the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Grid Component facilitates seamless integration with OData V4 services, allowing for efficient data fetching and manipulation.
-CRUD operations can be performed using the ODataV4Adaptor in the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Grid component.
+The [ODataV4Adaptor](https://ej2.syncfusion.com/angular/documentation/data/adaptors#odatav4-adaptor) in the Angular Data Grid Component facilitates seamless integration with OData V4 services, allowing for efficient data fetching and manipulation.
+CRUD operations can be performed using the ODataV4Adaptor in the Angular Data Grid component.

 See setup instructions and feature reference in the [OData v4 Adaptor Documentation](https://ej2.syncfusion.com/angular/documentation/grid/connecting-to-adaptors/odatav4-adaptor).

 ## Web API Adaptor

 The [WebApiAdaptor](https://ej2.syncfusion.com/angular/documentation/data/adaptors#web-api-adaptor) extends the capabilities of the ODataAdaptor and is designed to interact with Web APIs created with OData endpoints.
-This adaptor ensures seamless communication between the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Grid and OData-based Web APIs, enabling efficient data retrieval and manipulation.
+This adaptor ensures seamless communication between the Angular Data Grid and OData-based Web APIs, enabling efficient data retrieval and manipulation.

 Learn more in the [Web API Adaptor documentation](https://ej2.syncfusion.com/angular/documentation/grid/connecting-to-adaptors/web-api-adaptor).

 ## Remote Save Adaptor

-The `RemoteSaveAdaptor` in the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Grid component allows grid actions such as sorting, filtering, searching, and paging to be performed primarily on the client side, while handling CRUD operations (updating, inserting, and removing data) on the server side for data persistence.
+The `RemoteSaveAdaptor` in the Angular Data Grid component allows grid actions such as sorting, filtering, searching, and paging to be performed primarily on the client side, while handling CRUD operations (updating, inserting, and removing data) on the server side for data persistence.
 This approach optimizes performance by minimizing unnecessary server interactions.

 Detailed instructions are available in the [Remote Save Adaptor Documentation](https://ej2.syncfusion.com/angular/documentation/grid/connecting-to-adaptors/remote-save-adaptor).